My love for genealogy and family history research began when I unexpectedly "met" my long-deceased great-great-great Grandpa Rudy.

 I knew that if I were ever going to "hear" those stories, I would have to learn to find them myself.

 When I was new at this, all I wanted was for somebody to spend the time and hold my hand for the first several steps until I started to get it.

 Back then, we didn't have FamilySearch and Ancestry.
 Back then all searching was done manually--hours and hours of looking through microfilm and calling courthouses!

 At that time, I felt like all of this was foreign territory.
 I felt the pull of it drawing me in, but I had no confidence that I could learn to do it.
 It didn’t help that, whenever I’d cross paths with a genealogy expert and ask how to start, they’d flood me with suggestions that went a mile over my head.

 I promise not to do that to you.

-Thanks to modern technology, we now have tools that make genealogy research a lot easier for most people, most of the time!
-Here on my site, you’ll find a series of free e-guides to help beginners get FamilySearch and Ancestry accounts set up.
-These genealogy e-guides will guide you step-by-step through a very simple process to get familiar with genealogy and family history research techniques.
+All the big websites put up a few short instructions with the expectation that you're computer savvy and comfortable climbing the learning curve on your own.
+Here on my site, I will guide you step-by-step through some case-specific examples to help you get familiar with genealogy and family history research techniques.
 No flood of suggestions here – just a click-by-click guide to follow.
-If you’ll do the steps I ask you to do in these guides, the result will be adding someone to your family tree who you always wanted to know more about.
-And if you run into trouble, you can always come to me for help.
-I'll be happy to do it!
+If you’ll do the steps I ask you to do in these guides on your own pedigree, the result will be adding someone to your family tree who you always wanted to know more about.

 You can’t possibly get lost!